Codermvgr/foodNtable/README.md

 ## Deployment
 Food N Table is hosted on **PythonAnywhere**.
 You can access the live version here: [Food N Table Live](https://foodntable.pythonanywhere.com/)

-To deploy:
-Food N Table is hosted on **PythonAnywhere**.
-To deploy:
-1. Push the code to GitHub.
-2. Clone it on PythonAnywhere.
-3. Set up a virtual environment and install dependencies.
-4. Configure the database and apply migrations.
-5. Set up WSGI and static files for deployment.

 ## Contributing
 Contributions are welcome!
 To contribute: